Seifert69/DikuMUD2/README.md

 then by freeing objects with a reference count of zero.

 My second priority would be to make more use of C classes for strings, name lists and more to handle more memory in the class rather than juggling mallocs and frees.

+Also, given we're in 2020.
+Why isn't there a pure html5/js client anywhere? :o) Looks like html5/websockets would be the way to go and that would be quite easy to implement in the Diku II code because it's separated out into the Mplex.
+So you could run one Mplex for telnet, one for telnet with color and one for web-sockets.
+And then add just a few lines of code to your webpage and you have a basic MUD client.
+Which of course could be wonderfully expanded with a little meta-data from the server.